cotes2020/jekyll-theme-chirpy/_posts/2021-07-06-process_loading.md

 Finally control can be transferred to the entry point of the program or to the interpreter, if linking is required.

-In case of a statically linked binary that's pretty much it, however with dynamically linked binaries a lot more magic has to go on.
+In case of a statically linked binary that's pretty much it, however with dynamically linked binaries a lot more has to go on.

 First the dynamic linker (contained within the interpreter) looks at the .dynamic section, whose address is stored in the PHT.